 As for branding, your emails are your vehicle to having one-on-one conversations with new leads.
 With each email you send, you can show your personality and convince new subscribers that you’re the broker that’ll make their property dreams come true.

 Sending the right emails will nurture the customer relationship and build trust.
 This can be achieved by segmenting contacts to create personalized content.

 And finally, email marketing is known for its smart email automation possibilities.
 You can automate most of your standard emails, such as welcome emails, viewing follow-up messages or check-in emails for happy buyers.

-With so many contacts, different properties and demanding clients to handle simultaneously, you want your email tool to offer A) ways to organize your contacts, B) an easy-to-use email builder to design beautiful newsletters and C) automation.
+With so many contacts, different properties and demanding clients to handle simultaneously, you want your best email tool to offer A) ways to organize your contact information, B) an easy-to-use email builder to design beautiful newsletters and C) automation.